agomezmoron/jenkins-simple-theme-ladrupalera/README.md

 In only two steps you will be able to have your theme configured in your Jenkins.

-*The project is not affiliated or endorsed by Atlassian*

 ## Installation

 1. Install the [Simple Theme Plugin][jenkins-simple-theme] in your Jenkins system.